-VINCI Construction, France’s leading construction company and a major global player, brings together 792 consolidated companies with 68,000 employees in some 100 countries.
+VINCI Construction is France’s leading construction company and a global operator with 777 consolidated companies and 68,000 employees in about 100 countries.

 Competitive position of VINCI Construction in its main markets

 France.
-VINCI Construction is the leader in a market estimated at more than €200 billion, ahead of Bouygues Construction, Eiffage Construction, Fayat and Spie Batignolles.
-The remaining market is divided among medium-sized regional companies (including Demathieu Bard and Léon Grosse) and a large number of small contractors.
+VINCI Construction is the leader in a market estimated at more than €200 billion ahead of Bouygues Construction, Eiffage Construction, Fayat and Spie Batignolles.
+The remaining market is divided among several medium-sized regional companies (including Demathieu Bard and Léon Grosse) and a large number of small contractors.

 Central Europe.
-VINCI Construction operates in this region through its mid-sized local subsidiaries, notably in Poland and the Czech Republic.
-Its main competitors are Strabag, Skanska and Hochtief, as well as Budimex in Poland and Metrostav in the Czech Republic.
+VINCI Construction operates in this region through its medium-sized local subsidiaries, notably in Poland and the Czech Republic.
+Its main competitors in the region are Strabag, Skanska and Hochtief, as well as Budimex in Poland and Metrostav in the Czech Republic.

 Africa.
-Operating in more than 20 countries, VINCI Construction subsidiary Sogea-Satom is a major player in Central Africa, West Africa and Equatorial Africa.
-Its main competitors are European, Asian and African.
+Operating in 20 countries, VINCI Construction subsidiary Sogea-Satom is a major player in Central Africa, West Africa and Equatorial Africa.
+Its main competitors are European, Asian (particularly Chinese) and African companies.

-Sources : Euroconstruct November 2014 (market size), company literature.
+Source: Euroconstruct December 2015 (market size), company literature.

 Based on its order book at the end of the year, VINCI Construction expects its activity to contract slightly in 2016, if probably at a slower pace than in 2015.

 from ordinary activities